Irish Americans: Catholics

 Many Irish Catholics that had made the passage across the Atlantic, especially after the rapid increase in Irish Catholic emigration after the Great Famine in 1845, had formed their own communities inside urban cities.
 The Irish Roman Catholic community did not share the same patterns of life, coming from a peasant society, as Protestant Americans the same way that the Ulster Protestants did before them and therefore couldn't integrate as easily into American society.
 They quickly found themselves on the bottom of the socioeconomic ladder due to their lack of skills from agricultural serfdom and lack of funds which resulted in many Catholics moving into Irish ghettos.
 In 1870, 72% of Irish Americans were concentrated in the urban industrial estates of Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Ohio, and Illinois.
 Catholics found that urban living suited their lifestyle as a gregarious, community-minded population.
-Urban areas offered close proximity to other ethnic Irish peoples in their community that rural America couldn't offer.
+Urban areas offered close proximity to other ethnic Irish peoples in their community that rural America was unable to offer.

 In the west, Catholic Irish were having a large effect as well.
 The open west attracted many Irish immigrants.
 Many of these immigrants were Catholic.
 When they migrated west, they would form "little pockets" with other Irish immigrants.
 Irish Roman Catholic communities were made in "supportive, village style neighborhoods centered around a Catholic church and called 'parishes'".
 These neighborhoods affected the overall lifestyle and atmosphere of the communities.
 Other ways religion played a part in these towns was the fact that many were started by Irish Catholic priests.
 Father Bernard Donnelly started "Town of Kansas" which would later become Kansas City.
 His influence over early stages Kansas City was great, and so the Catholic religion was spread to other settlers who arrived.
 While not all settlers became Catholics, a great number of the early settlers were Catholic.
 In other western communities, Irish priests wanted to convert the Native Americans to Catholicism.
 These Catholic Irish would contribute not only to the growth of Catholic population in America, but to the values and traditions in America.